 Calls from His Majesty’s Prison (HMP) Sites

-When calling 999, HMP sites may declare that the call relates to a particular code:

-Code Blue = MEDICAL

-Code Red = TRAUMA

-When a HMP site declares a ‘Code Blue’ or ‘Code Red’ incident internally, their Control Room will contact EOC.
-The Call Handler must use Attend Incident via NHSP and appropriately reach a C1 or C2 disposition.
-There is a national agreement with NHS Ambulance Services and HMP sites that no disposition lower than a C2 will be arranged via their control room.

-If the call comes directly from an HCP within the prison, the Call Handler must complete a full triage via the HCP route in NHSP to reach the most appropriate disposition.
+The call handler must use attend incident via NHSP and appropriately reach a C1 or C2 disposition.
+There is a national agreement with the NHS Ambulance services and HMP sites that no disposition lower than a C2 will be arranged via their control room.If the call comes directly from an HCP within the prison, the Call Handler must complete a full triage via the HCP route in NHSP to reach the most appropriate disposition.

 Calls from HM Coastguard